ricarellano/rspec-racer/readme.md

 ![f1](http://www.bettingsites.us/wp-content/uploads/Formula-1-1.jpg)

+### Part 1

 Formula One Racing has hired you to retroactively test some code they wrote to up their test coverage in perparation for a major refactor.

 They request that you finish writing the tests in `race_spec.rb` according to what the `race.rb` already has implimented and what the existing `it` blocks are specifying.

 >Note: `race.rb` has already been implimented, which is not **best practice**, as you should always ideally write the tests *before* you write the code.
 However, at least we're adding tests now to preserve the code's behavior after the refactor.

+### Part 2

-When you have a unit test for each of the existing methods, write a new specification for a method of your own either on `Race` or `Car`.
-When you have a new test, try to pass it!
+When you have a unit test for each of the existing methods, come up with a method you think would be useful for either the `Race` or the `Car` class.
+Write tests for your method.

+Trade method tests with a friend.
+Each of you should write code to pass the tests that the other person came up with.

 Happy Testing!